Programs

 Reef Water Quality Grazing

-From 2013 to 2016 BCCA implemented a project on behalf of the Burnett Mary Regional Group, the Reef Water Quality Grants (grazing) and Partnerships program.
-This 3-year project was funded through the Australian Government Reef Program, and funding was made available to eligible landholders in the coastal section of the Burnett to assist with on-ground activities with the objective of reducing sediment flow to the reef from grazing properties.
+This 3-year project provided eligible landholders in the coastal section of the Burnett funds to assist with on-ground activities with the objective of reducing sediment flow to the reef from grazing properties.

 North Burnett Flood Recovery Program